Sidyak/mp1_audio/README.md

 ./MPEG_Decoder/bin/decoder <out.mp1> <out.wav>

 # known issues
--currently for mono audio only
+mono audio only
--files size of out.mp1 is not compressed yet since data written into frame is using short instead of bit wise writing -memory consumption needs to be optimized
+48 kHz only
--clean up (coding style)
+mpeg 1 header: encode and decode works fine but other mpeg conform decoder (ffmpeg) does not recognize my bitstreams. also decoder can not decode other mp1 conform bitstreams. memory consumption needs to be optimized clean up (coding style)